crukci-bioinformatics/clarityclient/README.md

 unit tests need to use the client (if not, this dependency isn't needed).
 Where the client is part of an EE container, the container will supply the JAXB implementation.

+## Other Branches

+The `master` branch is the same as this branch but it set up for Jakarta EE 9.
+At the time of writing (April 2022) there isn't a complete version of Wildfly that implements EE 9, only a preview.
+The preview is missing the JMS system and so isn't quite ready for full deployment.
+Wildfly 27 is due to deliver this, so once that is out code can be moved to EE9.
+In the mean time, use this branch until the newer application server is released.

+Illumina is due to stop support for Clarity versions 4 and 5 in June 2022, so one would expect no more changes on those branches.